AaryamanKatoch/37-Airlines/README.md

 Aaryaman Katoch - 20011367<br>
 Hem Urmeshkumar Patel - 20011907

+<b>Project Overview</b><br>
+37 Airlines - A Flight Booking System<br>
+One can search flights based on departure, arrival and date.
+One can look for every information about flight and book the tickets after logging in to the system.<br>
+On the other hand, admin can perform CRUD operations on the flights.<br>
+User can add reviews once they complete a flight.

+<b>What you need to do to run this project..</b><br>
 First seed data to database using following steps :<br>
 ● npm install<br>
 ● npm run seed<br>